 - Possible solution that relates to

-every quarter inch (6 mm) or so.
+every quarter inch (6 mm) or so.- Mark each line with letters

 follows: Fill your cup(s) with cold water and pour into the French press, so you can